 may be undertaken under fire, so keeping a low profile

 makes sense.
 Humanitarian Demining is never conducted under

 soon as Humanitarian Demining got going.
-A few groups disarm mines while lying down, but this does not reduce the risk to their hands (the most common disarming injury).
-Lying down at such times is probably only of psychological benefit... and if it makes a deminer feel more confident it may have some value.
+A few groups disarm mines while lying down, but this does not reduce the risk to their hands.
+Lying down at such times is probably only of psychological benefit and if it makes a deminer feel more confident it may have some value.

 the injury data in the Database of Demining Accidents, I can

-find no evidence that "prone is safer".
+find no evidence that lying down is safer.
 But since almost no

-one works prone, I cannot find evidence to show that it is less
+one works lying down, I cannot find evidence to show that it is less

 safe either.
 In the absence of compelling evidence, the judgment

 comes down to applying common sense to what is known about small

 blast events - and about the protective equipment in use.